Grant-Allan/cop4331-group2/Artifacts/architecture.md

 ![System Context Diagram](https://github.com/rashawnpeters/cop4331-group2/blob/master/Artifacts/images/system_context_diagram.png)

 Our game is designed to be played by one person at a time.
-The Player will play the game, view the leaderboard, and change the game settings through the BeezleBop Minigame Arcade game.
+The Player will play the game, view the leaderboard, and change the game settings through the BeezleBop Minigame Arcade gaming system.

 ### Container Diagram
 ![Container Diagram](https://github.com/rashawnpeters/cop4331-group2/blob/master/Artifacts/images/container_diagram.png)